 Swen-Marie Germann, MSPT

-Swen received her Master of Physical Therapy from the University of St. Augustine for Health Sciences in January 2000 where she graduated first in her class and was awarded the Paris/Patla Manual Therapy Award.
-Swen is the author of “ABSolution!
-Progressive Core Training Made Simple.”
+Swen received her Master of Physical Therapy from the University of St. Augustine for Health Sciences in January 2000.
+She graduated first in her class and was awarded the Paris/Patla Manual Therapy Award.
 As an active woman and married mother of three, Swen is passionate about healthy living, and improving quality of life through rehabilitation, education, exercise, and wellness.
 She strongly believes in establishing trust and positive rapport with every patient.
 Swen enjoys working with a variety of orthopedic injuries including low back and neck pain, and pre and post-surgical patients.
-Applying current, evidence-based practice, Swen uses manual therapy techniques, functional strengthening, and other individualized therapeutic approaches to assist her patients’ full recovery.
+Applying current evidence-based practice, Swen uses manual therapy techniques, functional strengthening, and other individualized therapeutic approaches to assist her patients’ full recovery.
 As a former All-American volleyball player and current beach volleyball player and Vital Volleyball coach, Swen also finds it easy to relate to athletes and help them with their sports related injuries.

 BA, Biomedical Science, St. Cloud State University; Summa Cum Laude